-There is no doubt American president Donald Trump tried to bribe Ukraine into launching an investigation of his Democratic rival, Joe Biden, whose son, Hunter, did work for an Ukrainian company.
+There is no doubt American president Donald Trump tried to extort Ukraine into launching an investigation of his Democratic rival, Joe Biden, whose son, Hunter, did work for an Ukrainian company.
 The impeachment inquiry conducted by the House Intelligence Committee has established the facts in under two months.

-Trump held up congressionally mandated military aid to Ukraine (which is fighting a Russian-backed insurgency in its east), asked President Volodymyr Zelensky to do him a “favor” by investigating the Bidens, and aid was restored after news of the attempted blackmail leaked.
+Trump held up congressionally mandated military aid to Ukraine (which is fighting a Russian-backed insurgency in its east), asked President Volodymyr Zelensky to do him a “favor” by investigating the Bidens, and aid was restored after news of the attempted blackmail broke.

 It’s a straightforward abuse of power.

-They claimed there was no quid pro quo, except now we know, from Ambassador to the EU Gordon Sondland — who gave $1 million to Trump’s inaugural committee to get the job — that there was.
+First they claimed there was no quid pro quo, except now we know, from Ambassador to the EU Gordon Sondland — who gave $1 million to Trump’s inaugural committee to get the job — that there was.

 Sondland confirmed what we had already learned from the non-verbatim transcript of a call between Trump and Zelensky, which the White House — incredibly — released.